-A Trailer For Bella Thorne’s New Horror Movie ‘I Still See You’ Show Her Nude And Afraid As A Ghost Scares Her
+A Trailer For Bella Thorne’s Horror Movie ‘I Still See You’ Shows Her Nude And Afraid As A Ghost Scares Her

-Bella Thorne may be lamenting the fact her television series, Famous in Love, has been axed after only two seasons, but at least she has a new movie slated for release on October 12 to concentrate on now.
+Bella Thorne may be lamenting the fact that her television series, Famous in Love, has been axed after only two seasons, but at least she has a new movie slated for release on October 12 to concentrate on now.

 I Still See You is a horror movie from Lionsgate that tells the story of Veronica Calder (Bella Thorne) and centers on events that occur after an apocalyptic event according to the movie’s IMDb page.
 You can view the short synopsis for I Still See You below.